Andrew Callaghan

-Andrew Thomas Callaghan (born April 23, 1997) is an American journalist and YouTube personality.
+Andrew Thomas Callaghan (born April 23, 1997) is an American alternative media journalist and YouTube personality.
 He is the creator and host of the YouTube series Channel 5 and All Gas No Brakes.
+Beginning as a man-on-the-street interviewer in New Orleans, Callaghan built an audience covering subcultural and political events across the United States, and by December 2025, Channel 5's YouTube subscriber count had surpassed three million, a figure Columbia Journalism Review noted exceeded that of The Washington Post on the platform.

+Callaghan first gained attention for Quarter Confessions, a viral Bourbon Street interview series, and later for All Gas No Brakes, a road-trip documentary show he lost control of after a contract dispute with the production company Doing Things Media.
+He subsequently launched Channel 5 in 2021, through which he has interviewed figures including Alex Jones, Hunter Biden, and Pete Buttigieg, and produced the feature documentaries This Place Rules (2022), about the January 6 United States Capitol attack, and Dear Kelly (2025), a profile of a man radicalized by conspiracy theories following a home foreclosure.
+Callaghan has described his own approach as a "radical empathy agenda" and has disputed characterizations of his work as gonzo journalism.

 Early life

 Andrew Thomas Callaghan was born in Philadelphia on April 23, 1997, and grew up in the Capitol Hill neighborhood of Seattle.
 He is of Irish and Italian descent.
+In ninth grade, Callaghan's parents enrolled him at the Northwest School, a small private school in Capitol Hill.
+Around this time he met a future collaborator, Evan Gilbert-Katz, at a soccer field in Seattle.
+As a teenager, Callaghan also aspired to work as a rapper or graffiti artist and recorded an EP with two friends under the name Self Evident.

-Callaghan has said that he "hated every class from the first day of kindergarten to [his] last day of college" except for a journalism class he took in his junior year of high school (although he later clarified he was bored by most of the required core curriculum, but once allowed to pursue his own interests, he did enjoy things like astronomy, creative writing, and New Orleans mythology).
+Callaghan has said that he "hated every class from the first day of kindergarten to [his] last day of college" except for a journalism class taught by a teacher named Calvin Shaw, which he began in ninth grade and continued taking throughout high school (although he later clarified he was bored by most of the required core curriculum, but once allowed to pursue his own interests, he did enjoy things like astronomy, creative writing, and New Orleans mythology).
+Shaw allowed Callaghan to leave campus to report on stories of his own choosing, telling his students only that they needed a story by the end of the week.
 The teacher of that journalism class convinced him to pursue his passion for journalism.
-During high school and a gap year before college, he interviewed people associated with the darknet market Silk Road, Occupy Seattle protesters, and juggalos.
-He later relocated to New Orleans, where he studied journalism on a full scholarship at Loyola University and worked as a doorman on Bourbon Street to support himself.
+During high school and a gap year before college, he interviewed people associated with the darknet market Silk Road, Occupy Seattle protesters, and juggalos, and wrote about homelessness and freight-train hopping in Seattle.
+He later relocated to New Orleans, where he studied journalism on a full scholarship at Loyola University and worked as a doorman at Bourbon House Seafood on Bourbon Street to support himself.
 He was a contributing writer for The Maroon, Loyola's university newspaper.